TROY'S STORY

 know she loved every bit of it as well.
 And my foot feels

 good.
-The race results
+The race result

 show us as identical times but lists me ahead of Robin.
 Even though